+We Buy Houses In Connecticut.
+Do you own a rental property and are you planning to sell your house in Connecticut?
 Do you have tenants who just aren’t paying rent?
 It’s one of the most frustrating aspects of being a landlord.
-In this article, we’ll talk about how Connecticut landlords are dealing with tenants who don’t pay rent…
+Yes, this is one of the surprising truths of being a landlord in Connecticut.
+In this article, we’ll talk about how to sell your house in Connecticut and help Connecticut who doesn’t pay rent…

 If you have tenants who aren’t paying rent then you’re facing the same dilemma that many landlords go through at least once.
 It’s frustrating and unfortunately, your options are limited.
 Here’s how Connecticut landlords are dealing with tenants who don’t pay rent.

 Of course, the best defense is a good offense – meaning that if you are careful about doing a background check on your tenants, and if you have a contract, then those things will help you.
 But here are your other options…

 #1.
 Avoid the situation

 You could avoid the situation and hope they pay.
 This is definitely not the best option but it is an option that many landlords take.
 You can just ignore it and hope they’ll pay on time next month and maybe even catch up.
 Frankly, it may not happen (it rarely does) but it could happen so we’re including it here as a possibility.
 When dealing with tenants who don’t pay rent, we don’t recommend this strategy because it opens the doors to the possibility that your tenant will take advantage of you.

 You could negotiate with them because maybe they just need a different payment schedule.
 Not everyone can pay easily each month; some renters can pay better by the week because it’s a smaller payment.
 Or maybe you can get them to do some work around the property in exchange for a discount on the rent.
 If you choose to negotiate with your tenant, make sure you get an agreement from them that works for both of you, otherwise, you’ll just feel even more frustrated!